 - First cook the rice.
 Rinse the grains and then place in a medium pan.
 Cover with about double the amount of water.
 Cook over a high heat, bringing to the boil, cover, then turn to a simmer.
 Cook for about 15 – 20 minutes.
 Drain and fluff with a fork. reserve until later.

 - Whilst the rice is cooking.
-Peel and loosely chop the onion, ginger and garlic.
+Peel and loosely chop the onion, ginger, red chilli and garlic.
 Place them in a blender along with 2 tablespoons of water.
 Blitz until the ingredients have reached a smooth consistency.